Nosa-khare/University-Rankings-Analysis/README.md

 The function takes a list of CSV file paths as input and compares the column names of subsequent CSV files with the first CSV file in the list, which serves as the reference dataframe.
 If the column names match, the rows are concatenated using pd.concat to create the merged dataframe.
 If the column names are not compatible, the CSV file is added to a list of incompatible files.

-After processing all CSV files, the function checks if any files were not compatible.
+After processing all CSV files, the function checks if any files are not compatible.
 If there are incompatible files, it prints a message indicating the files that are not compatible.
 Otherwise, it prints a success message.

 The merged dataframe is returned as the output of the function.
 In the provided code snippet, it is assigned to the variable df_merged for further usage